In India today, a blessing took place at the new convent in Kallanode. Bridget Kappalumakal, SCN, shares regular updates of the building process.

 Recognizing the interrelatedness of all creation, the Sisters of Charity of Nazareth’s mission includes the commitment to care for Earth.
 Sisters are committed across the Congregation to address the destruction of natural resources and the ecological and environmental crisis.

 The Sisters of Charity of Nazareth are committed to social ministry that includes charity and systemic change.
-The Office of Global Ministries emphasizes systemic change that is rooted in the Gospel and directed by the Congregational Mission Statement and most recent General Assembly Directives.
-These “lens” are used to analyze issues, reflect on potential actions, examine opportunities for collaboration, and create a unified voice for confronting global injustices of our time.
+The Office of Social and Environmental Justice emphasizes systemic change that is rooted in the Gospel and directed by the Congregation.